- Home

 4. Exercise

-Because exercise lowers levels of stress hormones, it can have a profound effect on our mood and mental health – but it also has many powerful benefits for the brain.
+We all know how important exercise is – not only for physical health but for psychological health too.
+Exercise lowers levels of stress hormones, so it can have a profound effect on our mood and mental health – but it also has many powerful benefits for the brain.

-Exercise has been shown to reduce loss of brain volume, which helps prevent reduced cognitive function, and shrinkage in the parts of the brain associated with memory.
+Exercise has been shown to reduce loss of brain volume, which helps prevent reduced cognitive function and shrinkage in the parts of the brain associated with memory.
+For example, one study found that exercising for six months increased brain volume in older adults.

 But regular exercise doesn’t just improve memory – it can also help to ward off age-related decline.
 Research shows that just half an hour of brisk walking three times a week can delay the onset of dementia – while just two sessions of weight training per week can return big benefits for brain plasticity too.